-The requirements in the other Sections and Chapters of these Rules concerning ventilation plants and elements thereof have to be observed.

-In addition, the generally recognized rules of ventilation technology as well as applicable national and/or international regulations shall be observed, insofar as they are prescribed by the Naval Authority.
+- 2.1 The requirements in the other Sections and Chapters of these Rules concerning ventilation plants and elements thereof have to be observed. - 2.2 In addition, the generally recognized rules of ventilation technology as well as applicable national and/or international regulations shall be observed, insofar as they are prescribed by the Naval Authority.

-The documents listed in 3.1 - 3.7 shall be submitted in triplicate for approval.
-Depending on the needs and special features of the various systems, detailed drawings shall be produced.
+The documents listed in 3.1 - 3.6 shall be submitted in triplicate for approval.
+The drawings are required to contain all the details necessary to carry out an examination in accordance with the following requirements.

-4. General information
+3.1.
+General information